 Fluorescence occurs when an electron in an atomic orbital absorbs energy from some source (like an interaction with a photon, or a collision with another atom) is promoted to a higher energy level and then, on 'falling back', releases some of that energy in the form of visible light.The missing energy is usually converted to thermal energy (infra red transitions), making the tube slightly hot.

 A fluorescent light is

-- The gases inside the tube have a pressure of about
+a tube with gases inside having a pressure of about 0.003 atmospheres.

 How it works: